 After you’ve separated your customers into segments, do the transactional analysis again, this time ranking the segments in each KPI.
 This is the point in the process where you may be surprised.
 Before this process, you probably knew (or thought you knew) which industry segment was the best for your company.
 In some cases, the analysis will show that another industry is actually better.

 - Bring in secondary data or third-party market research data.
 It’s important to do this before you start gearing up your efforts to market to your identified top industry.
 What are the trends with that industry?
 Is it growing, stable or declining?
 You want to target industries that are growing, or at least stable.
 If your top industry is declining, it might be more beneficial to look at your other top performers.

 Also, take a look at industry opportunity.
 Examine your market penetration and the potential market penetration of your competitors.
 If you already have a strong presence in that particular industry and there’s not a lot of growth opportunity, it might be time to reassess and explore other growth opportunities.

 Be Aware of Industry Codes

 A mistake that many companies make after identifying their target industry is hurrying to purchase a list from a list company and marketing to all of the businesses on the list because they think it contains all of their best prospects.
-There are many list companies that do a great job of aggregating and selling lists: Dun & Bradstreet, Acxiom, Experian, infoUSA, DatabaseUSA, Manta and Thomas Register.
+There are many list companies that do a great job of aggregating and selling lists: Dun & Bradstreet, Acxiom, Experian, Data Axle (previously infoUSA), DatabaseUSA, Manta and Thomas Register.
 But there is often a lack of consistency in capturing the primary and secondary SIC codes.
 It’s tough to do when you consider that many businesses have a lot of different specialties.
 A company could offer a certain product or service, but it might not be their primary area of business.
 Just keep that in mind when purchasing lists.